 1965: The 21-string S-bridge zither is patented under the name Dūnhuáng (敦煌), setting the stage for large scale production.

-Changes continued after Wáng Chāngyuán's performance, bringing the guzheng into its current status today.
+Changes continued after Wáng Chāngyuán's performance that brought the guzheng into its current status today.
 Innovations continued to take shape:

 1975: The nylon-wrapped metal string, also named Dunhuang, was officially designated as the standard string for guzheng.
 Nylon-wound strings are now the most common.

-1997: The original Dunhuang string is reclassified as "Type A" and a new standardized "Type B" string is announced to allow for higher string tensions.
+1997: The original Dunhuang string is reclassified as "Type A" and a new standardized "Type B" string is announced to allow for higher string tensions and finer pitch control.

-2005: A "Type C" string standard is announced for strings capable of even higher tensions, and is used for tuning instruments in the diatonic scale, rather than the pentatonic scale.
-It requires extra care, so all you pentatonic guzheng enthusiasts, don't just go switching out the strings!
+2005: "Type C" strings are standardized.
+These sets are capable of even higher tensions and are balanced for tuning a 21-string guzheng to the diatonic scale rather than the pentatonic scale.
+Type C strings require extra care, so all you pentatonic guzheng enthusiasts, don't just go switching out the strings!
 As your teacher or local store owner for guidance.

 And there we have it!
 Visit the Guzheng Types page for a visual look at the many branches of the zheng family tree.
 Much has been done!